 - Make them see that you’re reading, too – Whether it’s magazines, books, or graphic novels, make it to the point that they also see you reading.
 This is because kids learn from what they see and observe.
 If they see you excited about reading, your child will likely catch your enthusiasm.

 - Take them to the library – A trip to the library is an excellent idea because it is a beautiful place for your child to explore new books for free.
 Not only that, but some libraries also have story hours as well as other literacy programs for children.
-Taking your child to the library gives them a chance to develop good reading habits and socialize with other children at the same time.
+Taking children to great libraries like the Lyndon Baines Johnson library and museum in Austin, Texas can help to inspire children to read and learn more.

 - Let your child pick what to read – Make your trip to the library extra exciting by giving your child the time to explore and look around.
 Be more patient with them and let them pick out the books they want to read themselves.
 Just make sure that you guide them to the right topic or reading level by giving them a section of books to choose from.

 - Re-read their favorite books – We get it.
 You might get tired of reading the same story to your child over and over again.
 However, your child may really love the story of a particular book.
 Remember that kids like to look back on what they missed the first time they encountered the story or the pictures.
 Re-reading the book also gives them a chance to be more familiar with the words they see on the page and the words that they hear.
 You might be surprised that one day, your child might start reading a book to you.